AlexFiliakov/inductor/README.md

 # inductor
-Extrapolate what info you may want to do based on your work.
+Extrapolate what info you may need based on your work.

 # todo
 10. Screen scrape